meezaan/microservice-template/README.md

 * Slim Framework v3

 # How to use it
+This is effectively a starter template.
+You can make changes in the src and the routes folder and have you microservice up and running in a few minutes (depending on what you're trying to do, of course).

 ## Understanding the Structure

+The template uses a variety of composer packages.
+The list is available in composer.json.
+Many of these are optional - look in src/Model to see which ones may be used.

+### The src Folder
+This starts with namespace definition.
+The example has a namespace called Book.
+Inside our namespace, we have:

+1. Entities - These are Doctrine entities - we're using Doctrine as an ORM here - so you can create and manage your schema with these.
+2. Models - These contain any business logic you need to apply incoming our outgoing data.
+3. Helpers - Any generic classes to help you do stuff can go here - if you're not using any third party composer packages.

+### The routes folder
+This contains your microservice routes.
+It comes with versioned folders and the file within is self explanatory.
+We don't have controllers on purpose - they make you think like a monolith.
+A routes file will likely force you into a microservice mindset.

 ## Create a Project with this template